ni/nidaqmx-python/CONTRIBUTING.md

 poetry run -- tox -e py39-base-benchmark -- --device Dev1
 ```

 The benchmarks are designed to run on a 6363 device.
-If you don't spcecify a specific
+If you don't specify a specific
 device using `--device`, then it will automatically use any real or simulated 6363
 that can be found.